-Saputara Hill Station is where you go to when you want to spend your time amidst nature.
-Located in the Sahyadri range at an altitude of almost 1,000m, this hill-station derives its name from the snake god which is highly revered by the tribal people.
+Saputara Hill Station is where you go when you want to spend your time amidst nature.
+Located in the Sahyadri range at an altitude of almost 1,000m, this hill station derives its name from the snake god, which the tribal people revere.
 Saputara means “the abode of serpents”.
 The road to Saputara is itself delightful.
-As the bus makes its way towards Saputara, you gradually feel the silence embracing the air, leaving the unrelenting commotion of the city behind you.
+As the bus makes its way toward Saputara, you gradually feel the silence embracing the air, leaving the unrelenting commotion of the city behind you.

 There are several ways to experience Bhuj.
-You can visit the Hall of Mirrors at the Aina Mahal, take a leisurely stroll through the produce market and enjoy a Kutchi pau bhaji for lunch.
-Come across its ancient history at the 2000yrs old Kshatrapa inscriptions in the Kutch Museum.
-The Ramayana characters at the Ramakund stepwell fascinate you thoroughly while nothing is more relaxing than taking a walk around the Hamirsar Lake.
+You can visit the Hall of Mirrors at the Aina Mahal, take a leisurely stroll through the produce market, and enjoy a Kutchi pau bhaji for lunch.
+Come across its ancient history in the 2000yrs old Kshatrapa inscriptions in the Kutch Museum.
+The Ramayana characters at the Ramakund stepwell fascinate you thoroughly, while nothing is more relaxing than walking around the Hamirsar Lake.
 Explore popular attractions in Bhuj with these packages.

 Visit Gondal to see the royal side of Gujarat.
 Gondal, a city state located almost 35km from Rajkot, was once ruled by a royal family whose passion for cars was legendary.
-That passion resulted in a wonderful collection of automobiles which are today exhibited in the museum located inside the palace premises.
+That passion resulted in a wonderful collection of automobiles exhibited in the museum inside the palace premises today.

-Like most states ruled by royalty whose main attractions are their palaces, one of Gondal’s main attraction is the Riverside Palace commissioned in 1875 by Bhatwat Singhji.
+Like most states ruled by royalty whose main attractions are their palaces, one of Gondal’s main attractions is the Riverside Palace, commissioned in 1875 by Bhagwat Singhji.
 This palace has since then been converted into a heritage hotel.
-Exploring the palace grounds, which is actually a private forest reserve, is a treat.
+Exploring the palace grounds, a private forest reserve, is a treat.
 Another major attraction is the old Darbargadh, also known as “Navlakha Palace”.
 Exploring its interiors provides a glimpse of the opulent living style of the Maharajas.
-The central market is a bustling scene with its vendors, hawkers, foodstuff and trade cloth.
+The central market is a bustling scene with vendors, hawkers, foodstuff, and trade cloth.

-The first of these is Mt.
-Girnar, a holy site for Hindus and Jains which can be accessed after climbing 9,999-steps.
+The first is Mt.
+Girnar, a holy site for Hindus and Jains that can be accessed after climbing 9,999 steps.
 The further you climb these stairs, the more you get the feeling of getting closer to heaven.
 On the route, make a stop at Ashoka’s Rock Edicts.
-Head to the oldest quarters of the city though, and you can make your way down into the deepest parts of the earth through a pair of ancient step-wells carved out of solid rock.
+Head to the city’s oldest quarters, though, and you can make your way down into the deepest parts of the earth through a pair of ancient step-wells carved out of solid rock.
 The Mahabat Maqbara and Jama Masjid are other attractions of the place.

 Kutch, the largest district of India, is eminent for its mud architecture and cultural traditions.
-One of the top places to visit in Gujarat, Kutch is most famous for hosting the Rann Festival from the months of November to February.
+One of the top tourist attractions in Gujarat, Kutch is most famous for hosting the Rann Festival from the months of November to February.
 As a holiday destination in Gujarat, Kutch stands out.
-Ancient caves, wildlife sanctuaries, beaches, lakes and of course, the Great Rann of Kutch, the largest district of India has it all.
+Ancient caves, wildlife sanctuaries, beaches, lakes, and of course, the Great Rann of Kutch, the largest district of India, has it all.

 Visit the Rann of Kutch to come across a marvelous spectacle of nature.
-Enjoy a jeep ride to Kalo Dungar (black hill) the highest point of Kutch which provides views of the Indo-park border and is home to the 400 years old temple of Dattatreya.
+Enjoy a jeep ride to Kalo Dungar (black hill), the highest point of Kutch, which provides views of the Indo-park border and is home to the 400 years old temple of Dattatreya.
 To enjoy wonderful views of the Gulf and the operation of commercial vessels, head to Kandla Port.
-If you are a history buff, then visit Kutch Museum (the oldest museum in Gujarat) or Dholavira (where you can see relics of Harappan civilization).
+If you are a history buff, visit the Kutch Museum (the oldest museum in Gujarat) or Dholavira (where you can see relics of the Harappan civilization).

 Modhera, situated against the backdrop of the River Pushpavati, is most famous for its Sun Temple.
 Visiting it for the first time, you can’t help but wonder at the grand ideas that must have inspired such a creation.
 The Sun Temple was built during the Solanki period, a period which has been hailed as the Golden Age of Gujarat.

-The temple, and its surrounding, exude a positivity which is felt by everybody visiting the temple.
-The Sun Temple is a tribute to the Vedic God, along with the natural elements like fire, air, earth, water and sky.
-Visit Modhera for its magnificent Sun Temple, and also to get away from the maddening commotion of city life.
+The temple, and its surrounding, exude positivity which is felt by everybody visiting the temple.
+The Sun Temple is a tribute to the Vedic God, along with the natural elements like fire, air, earth, water, and sky.
+Visit Modhera for its magnificent Sun Temple and get away from the maddening commotion of city life.

-Palitana is another of the top tourist attractions in Gujarat, and also one of the holiest places for followers of Jainism.
-The Palitana temple lies atop the Shatrunjaya Mountain, much in accordance with Jain philosophy which believes that the holiest places are to be found in the skies rather than on land.
+Palitana is another of the top tourist attractions in Gujarat and one of the holiest places for followers of Jainism.
+The Palitana temple lies atop the Shatrunjaya Mountain, much by Jain philosophy which believes that the holiest places are to be found in the skies rather than on land.
 Reaching the temple, however, requires one to undertake an arduous climb involving over 3,000 stairs.

 It’s believed that the construction of Palitana Temples spanned over a period of 900 years and was completed in two phases.
-However, the credit for the construction of the temple cannot be claimed by any one person, as it was a group of wealthy Jain businessmen who contributed towards the building of these temples.
+However, the credit for the construction of the temple cannot be claimed by any one person, as a group of wealthy Jain businessmen contributed to the building of these temples.
 The climb to the mountain is a difficult one, so remember to pace yourself.
-The idols in the temple are bathed around 9.30pm, and prayers are offered around noon.
-It would be better if you began your climb in the morning, when the heat is moderate and gives you plenty of time to explore the mountains.
+The idols in the temple are bathed around 9.30 pm, and prayers are offered around noon.
+It would be better if you began your climb in the morning when the heat is moderate and gives you plenty of time to explore the mountains.

 The story of the founding of Patan is as fascinating as the city itself.
 Vanraj Chavda of the Chavda dynasty is said to have laid the foundation of the city at a place pointed out by Anahil, his shepherd-friend.
 No sooner do you enter the fortified city of Patan than you are greeted by the sights of fort walls and gates.

-Today, Patan is famous for several small scale industries including rope and bidi (the poor man’s cigarette) making.
+Today, Patan is famous for several small-scale industries, including rope and bidi (the poor man’s cigarette) making.
 Other attractions include snow-white Jain temples and Hemachandracharya Jain Gnan library of ancient Hindu and Jain texts.
 Another attraction is the 1000 years old Kali Temple, whose main deity, Kali Maa, is believed to guard the town.
-Sahasralinga Talav, or, the “lake of a thousand lingas”, is quite mystifying, while Rani ki Vav (Queen’s Stepwell) is fascinating as ever.
+Sahasralinga Talav, or the “lake of a thousand lingas”, is quite mysterious, while Rani ki Vav (Queen’s Stepwell) is fascinating as ever.

 Porbandar.
 What does that remind you of?
 Mahatma Gandhi.
 After all, it was here that the Mahatma was born.
-The site of his birth, known as Kirti Mandir, has been converted into a small museum and contains some exhibits along with a small library consisting of books relating to Gandhian philosophy and practice.
+The site of his birth, known as Kirti Mandir, has been converted into a small museum with exhibits and a small library of books relating to Gandhian philosophy and practice.
 Porbandar Beach is another tourist attraction here.
-Quiet, secluded and offering wonderful views of the sea ahead, you cannot help but get lost in a train of thoughts while staring far ahead.
+Quiet, secluded, and offering wonderful views of the sea ahead, you cannot help but get lost in a train of thoughts while staring far ahead.

-Surat, situated on the south bank of the Tapi River, is a symbol of Gujarat’s prosperity.
+Surat, situated on the Tapi River’s south bank, symbolizes Gujarat’s prosperity.
 The city is also a wonderful mix of various ethnicities that lend a unique flavor to its society and culture.
 If you are looking for the best sightseeing places in Gujarat, then Surat is where you should be.

-There are several beaches in Surat, and others situated in close proximity, where you could head to with your friends and family.
-Some of these are Dandi Beach, Suvali Beach and Dumas Beach, among others.
-Of course, this being Gujarat, the imprints of Mahatma Gandhi, the Father of the Nation are everywhere, and especially so in Dandi.
+There are several beaches in Surat, and others near, where you could head with your friends and family.
+Some of these are Dandi Beach, Suvali Beach, and Dumas Beach, among others.
+Of course, this being Gujarat, the imprints of Mahatma Gandhi, the Father of the Nation, are everywhere, especially so in Dandi.
 This is where he picked up a pinch of salt and began his Dandi March.
 Surat’s wonderful heritage can be seen by visiting the European tombs, Mughalsarai and Surat Castle, among others.

-Vadodara is Gujarat’s third largest city, its “cultural capital” and the administrative headquarters of Vadodara district.
-The city is overlooked by the enormous Pavagadh Hill, which is itself home to a number of Hindu and Jain shrines.
+Vadodara is Gujarat’s third largest city, its “cultural capital” and the administrative headquarters of the Vadodara district.
+The city is overlooked by the enormous Pavagadh Hill, which is itself home to several Hindu and Jain shrines.

-These are the most popular tourist attractions in Gujarat which you can visit with Gujarat tour packages and explore the various attractions that it has to offer.
+These are the most popular tourist attractions in Gujarat, which you can visit with Gujarat tour packages and explore the various attractions it offers.